 Dr Philip Shetler-Jones is an Honorary Research Fellow at the White Rose East Asia Centre at the University of Sheffield.
 He is also employed at the World Economic Forum in Geneva.
 His contributions reflect a personal point of view, and are not representative of any organisation.

 Andrew Lambert is Laughton Professor of Naval History at Kings College, London, where he directs the Laughton Naval Unit.
 He is also a member of the Royal Historical Society.
-His latest book is ‘Seapower States: Maritime Culture, Continental Empires and the Conflict that Made the Modern World’ (New Haven, 2018).
+His latest book – which won the 2018 Gilder Lehrman Book Prize in Military History – is ‘Seapower States: Maritime Culture, Continental Empires and the Conflict that Made the Modern World’ (New Haven: Yale University Press, 2018).

 Sam Goodman is a trustee of the British Foreign Policy Group and the author of ‘Imperial Premiership: The Role of the Modern Prime Minister in Foreign Policy Making, 1964-2015’ (Manchester University Press, 2015).
 He is currently working as a political adviser to Peter Dowd MP, the Shadow Chief Secretary to the Treasury, and has previously worked for a variety of Labour parliamentarians.